Trade Forex Trading

 If you have a 1,000 dollar account with leverage 1:400 you can buy a maximum of 4 lots which is equivalent to 400,000 dollars Forex contract(4 Standard lots).

-Let us calculate Forex profits and losses based on two examples of used leverage, based on $1,000 account:
+Let us calculate Forex profits and losses based on two examples of used leverage, based on $1,000 dollars account:

 NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:400 leverage, but you only trade 1 lot the used leverage you are using is 1:100, But if you trade 4 contracts then the leverage you'll use is 1:400 which is equal to Maximum leverage(1:400).